hmp-08/Burmese-Topic-Modeling/README.md

 # Burmese-Topic-Modeling
 Burmese Topic Modeling with BERTopic

 This repository contains a Python notebook file for training Burmese topic modeling using BERTopic.
 BERTopic is an open-source topic modeling technique that leverages the power of BERT embeddings to identify and cluster topics in a given text corpus.
+Accompanying the Python notebook is a dataset containing 30,000 word-break sentences in the Burmese language.
+This dataset serves as the input corpus for the topic modeling process.

 ## Getting Started
 To get started with the Burmese topic modeling project, follow the steps below: